Institutes of National Importance

-Institute of National Importance (INI) is a status that may be conferred on a premier public higher education institution in India by an act of Parliament of India, an institution which "serves as a pivotal player in developing highly skilled personnel within the specified region of the country/state".
-Institutes of National Importance receive special recognition, higher autonomy and funding from the Government of India.
+In India, an Institution of National Importance (INI) refers to a premier public higher education institution granted special status by an act of the Parliament of India.
+Such institutions are recognized for their pivotal role in developing highly skilled personnel within a specified region of the country or state.
+Institutes of National Importance enjoy special recognition, greater autonomy, and direct funding from the Government of India.

 Common Acts

 Architecture

-Schools of Planning and Architecture (SPA) are declared as Institutes of National Importance through the 'School of Planning and Architecture Act, 2014' and its subsequent amendments.
+The Schools of Planning and Architecture (SPA) are declared as Institutes of National Importance through the 'School of Planning and Architecture Act, 2014' and its subsequent amendments.